Got a beauty question for Beautyeditor? Send it to email@example.com with "Beauty Question" in the subject line. We'd love to help!

-As for “damaging” your nails—well, according to a naturopathic doctor I interviewed about this years ago, unless you’re breathing in the chemicals they’re not really harmful because your nails don’t absorb them (they’re dead).
+As for damaging your nails—well, according to a naturopathic doctor I interviewed, unless you're breathing in the chemicals they're not really harmful because your nails don't absorb them (they're dead).
 But yes, nail polishes and nail polish removers can be very drying.
 So make sure to dial it up on the cuticle creams and hand lotions!

 So tell me...